 Lauren has a wide-ranging commercial litigation and international arbitration practice.
-Lauren has been instructed on cases before the High Court, Court of Appeal and Supreme Court of New Zealand, and frequently appears as counsel in international commercial and investment treaty arbitrations across the Americas, Europe and Asia.
+Lauren has been instructed on cases before the High Court, Court of Appeal and Supreme Court of New Zealand, and appears as counsel in international commercial and investment treaty arbitrations across the Americas, Europe and Asia.

-Lauren has a wide-ranging commercial litigation and international arbitration practice.
 Lauren has been instructed on cases before the High Court, Court of Appeal and Supreme Court of New Zealand, and frequently appears as counsel in international commercial and investment treaty arbitrations across the Americas, Europe and Asia.
-Lauren has been recently described as a "leading junior barrister and a tireless and highly intelligent lawyer" (Chambers and Partners 2021).
+Lauren also sits as an arbitrator with experience in arbitrations under the ICC and LCIA Rules.

 With tertiary qualifications in biology and a passion for science, Lauren has developed a specialism in disputes that require an understanding of scientific principles, whether that be biology, statistics or mathematics.
-She has particular expertise in the life sciences, pharmaceutical, telecommunications, energy, insurance and financial services sectors.
+She has particular expertise in disputes arising in the life sciences, pharmaceutical, telecommunications, energy, insurance and financial services sectors.
 She is often instructed to assist parties to deal with complex damages claims, which suits her scientific background.

 Lauren also provides support on contentious corporate and transactional issues.
 Lauren has expertise in advising on public international law, on force majeure clauses and in issues concerning frustration of contracts.
-Lauren frequently advises on the drafting of dispute resolution clauses for all types of contracts, including complex multi-party, multi-contract transactions.
+Lauren advises on the drafting of dispute resolution clauses for all types of contracts, including complex multi-party, multi-contract transactions.

 Contractual and IP dispute between US company and Chinese company (HKIAC Rules, Hong Kong) Lauren acted for a respondent Chinese company in an international commercial arbitration worth over USD100 million arising under a technology transfer licensing agreement.

 Tower Insurance v Earthquake Commission (Auckland High Court) Lauren acted for Tower insurance in its claim against EQC, arising out of the Christchurch Earthquake Sequence and the proper allocation of respective claim settlements for over 3,000 properties.
 The case concerned equitable subrogation, equitable contribution and recoupment.

 Dispute between US Company and Chinese Company (ICC Rules, London) Lauren acted as counsel for a large multinational Chinese company in the ICT sector in a multi-billion dollar, multi-jurisdictional licensing and competition law dispute concerning the fair, reasonable and non-discriminatory (FRAND) licensing of standard essential patents.

 Dispute between Malaysian entity and Asian state (ICSID, Washington DC) Lauren acted for an Asian state, defending a claim of expropriation by a Malaysian developer, concerning a multi-billion dollar development.
 The case concerned the still novel claim of judicial expropriation.